cea-hpc/bmgr/README.md

 # bmgr (Boot Manager)

-bmgr is a small piece of python code that includes a Flask-based HTTP backend and the related python client.
+bmgr is intended to generate and serve configuration files or scripts used in the boot and deployment sequence of a server, such as Kickstart, iPXE or Cloud-init files.
+It can be seen as a subset of Cobbler focused on boot script generation.
+It is implemented as a small piece of python code providing a Flask-based HTTP backend and the related client.
+Its interface is based on nodesets which helps to manage large scale clusters.
-It is intented to be used as a Kickstart/iPXE/Cloud-init script generator by using hierachical profile assigned to configured nodes.

-You can see this as a condensed version of cobbler, where only the script generator is present.

-bmgr work by assigning hosts (identified by their hostnames) to multiple profiles.
-Each profile got a weight and arbitrary attributes.
+Boot scripts are identified as *resources* within bmgr and are generated from Jinja templates.
+These templates are rendered dynamically each time a *host* requests a resource, according to the attributes that have been associated to the host.

-If an attribute exists in multiple profiles, the value of the attribute in the heaviest profile if used.
+To associate attributes to a host, you first have to define *profiles* which hold a collection of attributes and are given a weight.
+You can then associate hosts to one ore more profiles.
+If an attribute is defined multiple times, the value of the attribute in the heaviest profile is used.

-Scripts are generated using Jinja templates, identified as *resources* within bmgr.
-Resources as rendered per-host and uses the attributes available in host's profiles.

-An additional concept of alias is also present in bmgr.
-A bmgr alias is simply a resource alias that can change automatically.
-You can define per-host 'oneshot' aliases that can route requests to a different template only once.
-A typical usage is for deploy-mode vs. normal-boot mode :
-- Add a 'boot' alias that points to the 'normal' resource by default
-- Add a second 'boot' ontshot alias for a single host that points to the 'deploy' resource.
-- As soon as the resource is rendered through the oneshot alias, the alias is deleted. ie. When the node is deployed, boot mode switch back to 'normal' mode.
+It is also possible to define resource *aliases* which allow a resource to point to one template or the other depending on the situation.

+A typical usage is to switch between a normal boot from the server disk and a deployment boot to reinstall the server from the network.
+To achieve this, you can create a 'boot' alias that points to the 'normal' resource by default and make that alias point to the 'deploy' resource when you want to redeploy your server.
+You can make that alias 'oneshot' so that the 'deploy' resource is only served once while subsequent requests return the 'normal' resource.

 ## Installation (Apache WSGI + MySQL backend)